Join Us as a Singing Member

-Simply email Loud & Proud’s membership secretary with your contact details and some information about your previous singing experience if you have had any.
+Simply get in touch with Loud & Proud’s membership secretary with your contact details and some information about your previous singing experience, if you have any.

 Who can join Loud & Proud?

-Though not exclusively so, Loud & Proud is first and foremost a community choir for LGBT people; our aims are to make music for ourselves, and to perform to as wide an audience as possible.
-It is not necessary that any member of the choir is L, G, B or T; all that is required is an open-minded attitude towards, and respect for, each other’s sexuality and gender.
+Though not exclusively so, Loud & Proud is first and foremost a community choir for LGBT (Lesbian, Gay, Bisexual and Transgender) people; our aims are to make music for ourselves, and to perform to as wide an audience as possible.
+It is not necessary that any member of the choir is L, G, B or T; all that is required is an open-minded attitude towards, and respect for, each other’s sexuality and gender identity.

 Are there always singing membership spaces available?

-Sometimes yes, sometimes no. The number of spaces that are available each term varies and depends on how many current members decide to either leave or take a break.
-This can differ from section to section – so one term we may have 5 spaces in the tenor section, 2 in the Soprano section but none in the bass or alto sections.
+The number of spaces that are available each term varies and depends on how many current members decide to either leave or take a break.
+This can differ from section to section – so one term we may have five spaces in the tenor section, two in the soprano section but none in the bass or alto sections.

 Do I have to audition to be a singing member?
 What will that entail?

 No, we do not have formal auditions.
-However, on the day you join, you may be asked to sing some basic scales if you need help finding your vocal range just so that we can make sure you will be placed in the right section of the choir.
+On the day you join, however, you may be asked to sing some basic scales if you need help finding your vocal range – just so that we can make sure you will be placed in the right section of the choir.

 When and where do Loud & Proud rehearse?